Billy Williams (singer)

 Wilfred Williams (December 28, 1910 – October 12, 1972) was an American singer.
 He had a successful cover recording of Fats Waller's "I'm Gonna Sit Right Down And Write Myself A Letter" in 1957.
 The record sold over one million copies, and was awarded a gold disc.
-His trademark hook for his songs was to shout "Oh, Yeah" at the end of lyrics.

 Early years

 A Methodist minister's son, Williams was born in Waco, Texas.
-His early youth was spent in Texas, before the family moved to Ohio.
-Growing up, he sang in choirs at churches where his father was the pastor, with his mother often serving as choir director.
-He was often a soloist, and he also learned to help her arrange music.
+His early youth was spent in Texas before the family moved to Ohio.
+Growing up, he sang in choirs at churches where his father was the pastor, with his mother often the choir director.
+He was frequently a soloist, and he also learned to help her arrange music.

 Military service

 Williams served in the Army during World War II; he received a medical discharge in 1944.